Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges

-Avatars are essential components of virtual spaces and reality due to being a proxy for social interactions within virtual environments and they also have different impacts on perceived realism.
-To this end, eye-tracking methods to generate realistic avatars raised some attention from the research community.
-For example, Borland et al.~\cite{evaluation_o_selfavatar_eyemovement_TVCG13} augmented a virtual self-avatar with eye movement animations to achieve a more comprehensive virtual embodiment and improve self-recognition.
-The authors compared representative animations of real eye movements with simulated eye movements without requiring eye-tracking hardware and reported that the use of eye movement animations results in an increased subjective sense of self-identification.
-Bergström et al.~\cite{plausibility_avatar_gaze_and_env_TVCG17} evaluated the plausibility of virtual musical performance, with changing environmental conditions and gaze-based attributes of audiences and musicians.
-It was found that the gaze behavior of the virtual agents and distractions that do not comply with the nature of the environment had substantial effects.
-More recently, Ma and Pan~\cite{ma2022visual} presented a technical framework to generate self-avatars with facial expressions and assessed the psychological effects of realistic avatars.
-In their study, participants found the facial expressions of cartoon-like avatars to be more controllable than realistic-looking avatars.
-Additionally, the authors observed that participants had a higher sense of body ownership in the first trial, regardless of the type of avatar used.
+Avatars are essential components of virtual spaces and reality, serving as proxies for social interactions.
+They also have different impacts on perceived realism.
+To this end, eye-tracking methods to generate realistic avatars raised some attention.
+For example, \cite{evaluation_o_selfavatar_eyemovement_TVCG13} augmented a virtual self-avatar with eye movement animations to achieve a more comprehensive virtual embodiment and improve self-recognition.
+The authors compared representative animations of real eye movements with simulated eye movements without requiring eye-tracking hardware and reported that the use of eye movement animations increases the subjective sense of self-identification.

+Considering the gaze behaviors of virtual agents, \cite{plausibility_avatar_gaze_and_env_TVCG17} evaluated the plausibility of virtual musical performance with changing environmental conditions and gaze-based attributes of audiences and musicians.
+The authors found that the gaze behavior of the virtual agents and distractions that do not comply with the nature of the environment had substantial effects.
+Furthermore, \cite{ma2022visual} recently presented a framework to generate self-avatars with facial expressions and assessed the psychological effects of realistic avatars.
+Participants found the facial expressions of cartoon-like avatars to be more controllable than those of realistic-looking avatars.
+Additionally, the authors observed that participants had a higher sense of body ownership in the first trial, regardless of the avatar type.